General hyperplane sections of log canonical threefolds in positive characteristic

 For each prime divisor $E$ on $Y$, the \textit{discrepancy} $a_{E}(X)$ of $X$ at $E$ is defined as

-\item $X$ is said to be \textit{log canonical} (resp.~\textit{klt}) at a point $x \in X$ if $a_E(\Spec \sO_{X,x}) \ge -1$ (resp.~$ >-1$) for every proper birational morphism $f:Y \to \Spec \sO_{X,x}$ from a normal integral scheme $Y$ and for every prime divisor $E$ on $Y$.
+\item We say that $X$ is \textit{log canonical} (resp.~\textit{klt}) at a point $x \in X$ if $a_E(\Spec \sO_{X,x}) \ge -1$ (resp.~$ >-1$) for every proper birational morphism $f:Y \to \Spec \sO_{X,x}$ from a normal integral scheme $Y$ and for every prime divisor $E$ on $Y$.
 We say that $X$ is \textit{log canonical} (resp.~\textit{klt}) if it is log canonical (resp.~klt) for every $x \in X$. \end{enumerate} \end{defn}

 \begin{rem} Suppose that $X$ is $\Q$-Gorenstein and there exists a log resolution $f: Y \to X$.
-Then for a point $x \in X$, the following are equivalent. \begin{itemize} \item $X$ is log canonical (resp.~klt) at $x$. \item $a_E(X) \ge -1$ (resp.~$>-1$) for all prime divisor $E$ in $Y$ whose center $f(E)$ contains $x$. \item There exists an open neighborhood $U \subseteq X$ of $x$ such that $U$ is log canonical (resp.~klt). \end{itemize} \end{rem}
+Then for a point $x \in X$, the following are equivalent \begin{itemize} \item $X$ is log canonical (resp.~klt) at $x$. \item $a_E(X) \ge -1$ (resp.~$>-1$) for all prime divisor $E$ in $Y$ whose center $f(E)$ contains $x$. \item There exists an open neighborhood $U \subseteq X$ of $x$ such that $U$ is log canonical (resp.~klt). \end{itemize} \end{rem}

 Given a property $\mathcal{P}$ of local rings, we say that a scheme $X$ satisfies $\mathcal{P}$ at $x \in X$ if the stalk $\sO_{X,x}$ satisfy $\mathcal{P}$.

 \begin{defn} Let $X$ be a scheme over a field $k$ and $x \in X$ be a point.
 We say that $X$ is \emph{geometrically $\mathcal{P}$} at $x$ if for every finite field extension $\ell$ of $k$, the base change $X_{\ell} : = X \times_{k} \ell$ satisfies $\mathcal{P}$ at any point $y \in X_{\ell}$ lying over $x$. \end{defn}